davepinch/pinchy.cc/content/camera-roll/2025/01/2025-01-12-glacial-erratic-at-martha-lake-airport-park.md

 title: "Glacial erratic at Martha Lake Airport Park" airport boulder of: Martha Lake Airport Park
 author: David Pinch
+description: >-
+  Finally I reached the erratic after reading about it for months.
+It looks feasible to climb but I will try that next time.
+I then headed toward the park entrance nearby so grab a picture of the park sign.
 license: CC BY-SA 4.0
 photograph of:
   - Airport Boulder